khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-using.md

 Action tokens support three contexts:

-- `neutral`: Default for most actions
+- `neutral`: Default for most actions.
-- `confirm`: For positive outcome actions
+- `confirm`: For positive outcome actions.
-- `danger`: For potentially destructive actions
+- `danger`: For potentially destructive actions.

 Interactivity can be communicated through implementing states such as `hover`, `focus`, and `active`.